Top

 If you decide that there is no suitable schooling for your child at the overseas location you might want to consider boarding in the UK.
 The Continuity of Education Allowance (CEA) is available for eligible Service personnel to help them with the cost of boarding education.

-MOD Schools
+MOD Schools and MOD Virtual School

 MOD Schools is part of the Defence Children Services (DCS – formerly DCYP).
 MOD schools and settings provide education to the dependent children of Service personnel and MOD entitled civilians, entitled contractors and fee payers.
 MOD schools are predominantly overseas, with one school in Scotland.